 - 1. Develop the policies and procedures of the Internship Program. - 2.
 Establish and evaluate the goals, objectives, and outcome of the internship programs to assure consistency with the overall objectives of the Social Work Program. - 3.
 Provide an Internship Manual and all required forms to faculty, liaisons, field instructors, and students. - 4.
 Assist with placement coordination of assigned students within internship agencies. - 5.
 Develop and maintain relationship with internship agencies and field instructors. - 6.
-Plan, develop, and provide orientation, including safety protocols, and ongoing training for students and/or field instructors. - 7.
-Coordinate the application process for social work students applying for internship. - 8.
+Plan, develop, and provide orientation, and on-going training for field instructors.
+7. Coordinate the application process for social work students applying for internship. - 8.
 Evaluate and review agencies and Field Instructors for continued participation in the Internship Program. - 9.
 Assume responsibility for termination of the internship placement if the placement is determined to be unsatisfactory to the student or to the Field Instructor/Agency.
 This determination will be made by the Director in collaboration with Faculty Liaison, Field Instructor, and Student. - 10.
 Maintain an internship program which meets the accreditation of standards of the Council on Social Work Education.